Patriots hope Super effort returns vs. Titans

 "It's feeling good.
 I don't have any problem," Brady said on his weekly radio show.
 "I have no injuries.
 I've said it, like, a lot.
 I feel good.
 There's no injury, no nothing.
 I wish I would've played better, and that's about it."
 Even with the rumblings, New England ranks seventh in the NFL in scoring offense at 26.2 points per game.
 The passing attack ranks eighth (247.6 yards per game), and standout receiver Julian Edelman has 100 catches for 1,117 yards and six touchdowns.

-The Titans rank 24th against the pass (255.0 yards per game) and 21st in total defense (359.5 yards per game) but are hoping to get cornerback Adoree' Jackson back.
+The Titans rank 24th against the pass (255.0 yards per game) and 21st in total defense (359.5 yards per game) but will get cornerback Adoree' Jackson back.
 He missed the past four games with a foot injury.
 Tennessee's defense includes solid playmakers in linebacker Harold Landry (team-best nine sacks) and safety Kevin Byard (five interceptions).

 The Patriots have two players with five or more picks.
 Stephon Gilmore tied for the NFL lead with six interceptions while safety Devin McCourty had five.
 Linebacker Jamie Collins had a team-high seven sacks for a unit that led the NFL in scoring defense (14.1-point average) and total defense (275.9 yards per game) and ranks second in passing defense (180.4 yards per game).